inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 Once you have finished running the analysis, you will see the result has new layer named “Number of buildings” .
 This layer will show you which buildings are affected for each hazard zone.
-There will be three new colours of building generated from |project_name| (light yellow, orange, and red).
+There will be four new colours of building generated from |project_name| (light yellow, orange, red, and grey).

-The blood orange buildings mean these buildings are located in a Low Risk Zone (Risk Zone 1), the red buildings mean these buildings are located in an Intermediate Risk Zone (Risk Zone 2) and dark red buildings are considered situated in a High Risk Zone (Risk Zone 3) of Sinabung Volcano.
+The light yellow buildings mean these buildings are located in a Low Risk Zone (Risk Zone 1), the orange buildings mean these buildings are located in an Intermediate Risk Zone (Risk Zone 2), red buildings are considered situated in a High Risk Zone (Risk Zone 3) of Sinabung Volcano, and grey buildings considered not exposed by the hazard.

 .. image:: /static/training/socialisation/other_hazard_22.*
    :align: center